 When they must be carried, TuffGrip® Handles are designed so that the lifting point does not typically exceed 50 pounds per person.
 The handle length also encourages proper lifting techniques and reduces pinch points.

-If you are not sure, look for free online calculators that will help you evaluate how much weight is appropriate to lift manually.
+If you are not sure about how much weight a person can lift, look for free online calculators that will help you evaluate how much weight is appropriate to lift manually.